Giant painting of Atlanta battle scene is moving to new site

-ATLANTA (AP) — A colossal panoramic painting depicting the Battle of Atlanta from the American Civil War is moving from the building where it’s been displayed for nearly a century.
+ATLANTA (AP) — A colossal panoramic painting depicting the Battle of Atlanta from the American Civil War will be lifted by cranes from the building where it has been housed for nearly a century and then trucked to its new location.

-Historians say moving the 6-ton Cyclorama — one of the nation’s largest paintings — from Grant Park to the Atlanta History Center across town marks a major milestone in its restoration.
+Moving the 6-ton Cyclorama — one of the nation’s largest paintings — from Grant Park to the Atlanta History Center across town marks a major milestone in its restoration, historians said.

-The move is to begin Thursday and take two days.
+The move is expected to begin Thursday and take two days.
+Those in charge say they’re using extreme caution to ensure the 15,000-square-foot painting is not damaged.

-History Center spokesman Howard Pousner says the process will slow to a crawl if weather or anything else endangers the 15,000-square-foot painting.
+“If there’s anything that endangers the painting, we will slow down to a crawl,” said Howard Pousner, a spokesman at the Atlanta History Center.

 Most Read Stories